siavashre/OMKar/README.md

 # OMKar
-Karyotyping tool using OM data.
+Automatic Karyotyping tool using OM data.
 This code is licensed to Bionano companey